-Your clients, like most parents, have high hopes and dreams for their children and grandchildren.
-They to see them create loving relationships, achieve professional success, and make productive contributions to society.
-They want to see them grow up as caring, generous adults with deeply held philanthropic values.
+You, like most parents, have high hopes and dreams for your children and grandchildren.
+You hope to see them create loving relationships, achieve professional success, and make productive contributions to society.
+You want to see them grow up as caring, generous adults with deeply held philanthropic values.